Carbon-for-Developers/carbon-sdks/go/docs/Webhook.md

 ### NewWebhook

-`func NewWebhook(id int32, organizationId int32, url string, signingKey string, status WebhookStatus, statusReason NullableString, createdAt time.Time, updatedAt time.Time, ) *Webhook`
+`func NewWebhook(id int32, organizationId int32, url string, signingKey string, status WebhookStatus, createdAt time.Time, updatedAt time.Time, ) *Webhook`

 NewWebhook instantiates a new Webhook object
 This constructor will assign default values to properties that have it defined,